mehlia/capstone-project-group-3/README.md

 6. **GET** View all Shift Requests: `localhost:8080/shift-rotations/shiftRequests/1`

 	* Displays all shift requests for a HR Employee.

+## Demo

 ## Front-End Planning